jwellman1307/SpendGuard-App/README.md

-# SafeSpend
+# SpendGuard

-SafeSpend is a paycheck-focused Android budgeting app designed to help users quickly understand how much money they have available until their next payday.
+SpendGuard is a paycheck-focused Android budgeting app designed to help users quickly understand how much money they have available until their next payday.

-The app focuses on a simple question:
+The app focuses on one simple question:

 > How much can I safely spend before my next paycheck?

-SafeSpend helps users track available cash, income sources, upcoming bills, and bills due before the next pay period.
+SpendGuard helps users track available cash, income sources, upcoming bills, and bills due before the next pay period.
 It is designed to be simple, readable, and useful for people who want a clear picture of their money without complicated budgeting tools or required logins.

 ---

 ## Project Status

-SafeSpend V1 is currently prepared for Google Play release.
+SpendGuard V1 is currently in Google Play closed testing.

-The app has completed core feature testing, release build preparation, AdMob integration, privacy policy setup, and Google Play Console setup preparation.
+The app has completed core feature testing, release build preparation, AdMob integration, privacy policy setup, Google Play Console setup, and closed testing release preparation.

 ---

 ## Current Release Status

-SafeSpend V1 is built and prepared for Google Play submission.
-The app is currently waiting on Google Play Console developer identity verification before upload and review.
+SpendGuard V1 has been uploaded to Google Play Console and released to closed testing.

+Current version: **1.0**
+Current release code: **3**
+Testing track: **Closed testing - Alpha**

 ---

 ## Features

 - Track current cash available